KareemNHE/KareemNHE/README.md

-👋 Hi there, I'm Kareem Eid
+<h1><b>👋 Hi there, I'm Kareem Eid
 I'm a final-year Computer Science student at Sheffield Hallam University, passionate about crafting innovative software solutions that address real-world challenges.
-My journey in technology is driven by a commitment to continuous learning and a desire to make impactful contributions.
+My journey in technology is driven by a commitment to continuous learning and a desire to make impactful contributions.</b></h1>

-<b>💻 Technical Skills:</b>
+<h2><b>💻 Technical Skills:</b></h2>

 Languages: C++, C#, Python, Dart, JavaScript, PHP​